Basic-Geometry/Basic-Geometry.github.io/README.md

 - Comparative Geometry: Using geometric relationships to derive areas and volumes.
 - Scaling and Proportions: Applying proportional relationships for accurate calculations.
-- Algebraic Manipulation: Simplifying equations to ensure coherence and precision.
+- Algebraic Manipulation: Simplifying equations to ensure consistency and precision.
-- Exact vs. Approximate Values: Recognizing the use of simpler constants for practicality while maintaining exact values for accuracy.
+- Exact instead of Approximate Values: Prioritizing the use of simpler constants for practicality while maintaining exact values for accuracy.

 1. Area of a Circle:
    - Compared to a square, using geometric properties and the Pythagorean theorem.
-   - Formula:  A = 3.2r²
+   - Formula:  A = 3.2r².

 2. Circumference of a Circle:
    - Derived from the area by subtracting a smaller theoretical circle.
-   - Formula:  C = 6.4r
+   - Formula:  C = 6.4r.

 3. Volume of a Sphere:
    - Compared to a cube, using the area of the sphere's cross-section.
-   - Formula:  V = (√(3.2)r)³
+   - Formula:  V = (√(3.2)r)³.

 4. Volume of a Cone:
    - Compared to an octant sphere and a quarter cylinder.
-   - Formula:  V = 3.2r²height/√8
+   - Formula:  V = 3.2r²height/√8.

 Applications